Environmental

 development of mitigation and enhancement measures supported by

 an environmental management and monitoring plan.
-The study focuses
+The study focused

 upon the physical, biological, and socio-economic aspects within